department-of-veterans-affairs/va.gov-team/Platform/readme.md

 ### Business Goals - *Objectives*
 1. Documentation is in place to help new VFS creators onboard into the tools and systems that apply to the work in their unique practice areas
-1. Documentation are available and easily accessible for new VFS creators to monitior and maintain the existing tools on the VFS Platform
+1. Documentation is available and easily accessible for new VFS creators to monitor and maintain the existing tools on the VFS Platform
 1. Processes and documentation are in place to guide new VFS creators to build and launch new systems on the VFS platform

 ## Assumptions